Sorry, we couldn't find any results matching this search

 Life Skills: It can be possible to achieve this through recreation activities where persons are able to gain necessary life skills, including teamwork, solving problems, and decision-making.

-Recreation therapy is divided into many spheres of activities, catering to the needs of each participant.
+Recreational therapy is divided into many spheres of activities, catering to the needs of each participant.
 Different categories of activities include:

 Sports and Fitness: These include activities like basketball, swimming, or yoga and usually aim at improvement in physical health and teamwork.